basm92/new_website/content/blog/2022-11-23-short-note-on-ridge-regression/index.md

 is a positive semi-definite matrix.
 First, since \\( X^T X \\) is p.s.d., \\( (X^T X)^{-1}\\) is also p.s.d.
 (A short proof is comparing the eigenvalues of a matrix and its inverse).
 Also, if you add \\( \lambda I \\) to a matrix, its eigenvalues increase with \\( \lambda \\).
 Hence with \\( \lambda > 0 \\), we increase the already positive eigenvalues, and \\( W \\) is also p.s.d.

-After some derivation, we can show that the different in variances is equal to the following quadratic form:
+After some derivation, we can show that the difference in variances is equal to the following quadratic form:

 $$
 \sigma^2 (X^T X + \lambda I)^{-1} \left[ 2 \lambda I + \lambda^2 (X^T X)^{-1} \right] (X^T X + \lambda I)^{-1}